A degenerate version of Brion's formula: Introduction

 Notice that the function on the left hand side of \eqref{fake_brion} is an entire function.
-Each function $I(\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}; \xi)$ on the right hand side is non-singular for \textit{generic} choices of $\xi$; it has singularities precisely when $\xi$ is constant on some extremal ray of $\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}$, or equivalently on some edge of $\mathfrak{p}$ containing $\mathfrak{v}$.
-If one were to try to evaluate the left hand side of \eqref{fake_brion} by summing up term by term on the right hand side for such ``\textit{degenerate}'' choices of $\xi$, one would encounter terms resembling ``$\infty - \infty$''.
-The purpose of this work is to, given a fixed ``degenerate'' choice of $\xi$, re-express the right hand side as a sum of meromorphic functions which are non-singular at $\xi$.
+Each function $I(\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}; \alpha)$ on the right hand side is non-singular for \textit{generic} choices of $\alpha$; it has singularities precisely when $\alpha$ is constant on some extremal ray of $\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}$, or equivalently on some edge of $\mathfrak{p}$ containing $\mathfrak{v}$.
+If one were to try to evaluate the left hand side of \eqref{fake_brion} by summing up term by term on the right hand side for such ``\textit{degenerate}'' choices of $\alpha$, one would encounter terms resembling ``$\infty - \infty$''.

+We shall follow the convention that $\alpha$ is a variable varying over $V^*_{\mathbb{C}}$, and $\xi$ denotes some fixed element in $V^*_{\mathbb{C}}$.
+The purpose of this work is to, given a fixed ``degenerate'' choice of $\xi$, re-express the right hand side of \eqref{fake_brion} as a sum of meromorphic functions which are non-singular at $\alpha = \xi$.
 Furthermore, we want this expression to be \textit{local} in the sense that each term only depends on local geometry of the polytope; for example in the usual Brion's formula, each term only depends on the local geometry near the corresponding vertex.

 The terms appearing in our ``degenerate'' Brion's formula will be parametrized by the faces on which $\xi$ is constant.
 We call such faces \textit{$\xi$-constant}, and we denote the set of all $\xi$-constant faces by $\{\mathfrak{p}\}_\xi$.
 Let $\mathfrak{f}$ be such a face.
 We associate to $\mathfrak{f}$ a certain \textit{virtual cone} $\textnormal{LC}^\mathfrak{p}_\mathfrak{f}(\xi)$, namely a formal linear combination of cones with integral coefficients; we call this the \textit{alternating Levi cone}, as it is an alternating sum over terms which arise in a similar way to how Levi subgroups of parabolic subgroups of $\textnormal{SL}(n)$ show up (i.e., given the data of a flag, choosing a decomposition of a vector space into subspaces compatible with the flag).
 This cone lives in the space $V/\textnormal{lin}(\mathfrak{f}) \simeq \textnormal{lin}(\mathfrak{f})^\perp$, where $\textnormal{lin}(\mathfrak{f})$ is the linear subspace of $V$ parallel to $\mathfrak{f}$.
 It is a pointed virtual cone with vertex at $\mathfrak{f}^{\mathfrak{f}^\perp}$, i.e. the point in $\textnormal{lin}(\mathfrak{f})^\perp$ that $\mathfrak{f}$ gets maps to under orthogonal projection.
 Furthermore, this cone only depends on the local geometry of $\mathfrak{p}$ near $\mathfrak{f}$, namely on the tangent cone of $\mathfrak{f}$, or, equivalently, on the transverse cone.
 The \textit{transverse cone} of $\mathfrak{f}$ in $\mathfrak{p}$, denoted $\mathfrak{t}_{\mathfrak{f}}^{\mathfrak{p}}$, is defined as the orthogonal projection of the tangent cone of $\mathfrak{f}$ to $\textnormal{lin}(\mathfrak{f})^\perp$.
 When $\mathfrak{f}$ is \textit{$\xi$-maximal}, meaning it is $\xi$-constant and no bigger face containing it is also $\xi$-constant, then $\textnormal{LC}_{\mathfrak{f}}^{\mathfrak{p}}(\xi) = \mathfrak{t}_{\mathfrak{f}}^{\mathfrak{p}}$.
 More generally we have: